-When you purchased the shares after 21 September 1999
+Where you purchased the shares on or before 21 September 1999

-Your capital loss will be: tax cost of your shares less proceeds of sale.
+Your capital loss will be the tax cost of your shares less proceeds of sale.

 The capital loss can be offset against other current year capital gains or can be carried forward to be offset against future capital gains.